 The project is willing to partner with HSC and its housing placement system to end homelessness.
-The project will also set aside units for families on the community by-name list.
-The 13 30% units will have a preference for homeless households..
+The project will also set aside units for families on the community by-name list as well as follow all Fair Housing laws.
+The 12 30% units will have a preference for homeless households.